amonks/cloaquelike.js/README.md

 # cloaquelike.js

+## vertical scrolling websites

+### Demo

+Check out a [working demo](http://amonks.github.io/cloaquelike.js/) of the output

+### what it do

-cloaquelike.js provides a function, `cloaquelike(elements)` which takes an array of objects, like
+cloaquelike.js provides a function, `cloaquelike(elements, container)` which takes an array of objects, and appends them to a given container object

 	[
 		{